-movement are that there is no feature-checking/agreement in the intermediate positions of successive-cyclic movement (thus, there is no feature-checking between the wh-phrase and the complementizer that in the embedded clause of (24); the movement to the embedded SpecCP actually has nothing to do with the complementizer that) and that for each step of successive-cyclic movement, in fact any movement, it is something about the base position of the movement that drives it,37 in a sense that something would go wrong in the base position of the movement if it does not take place-there is nothing about the final target, or anything in the higher structure, that motivates it in this sense (thus, if the wh-phrase does not move from the embedded SpecCP in (24), a problem will arise in exactly this part of the structure; nothing would go wrong anywhere else).
+The issue is in fact more general, it goes beyond the traditional EPP-it concerns the more general question of whether movement is driven by a property of the moving element or by a property of the target.44 In Bošković (2007), movement in general is in fact never driven by an inadequacy of the target, but by an inadequacy of the moving element.45 Consider e.g. successive-cyclic movement.
+The crucial ingredients of Bošković's account of successive-cyclic movement are that there is no feature-checking/agreement in the intermediate positions of successive-cyclic movement (thus, there is no feature-checking between the wh-phrase and the complementizer that in the embedded clause of (25); the movement to the embedded SpecCP actually has nothing to do with the complementizer that) and that for each step of successive-cyclic movement, in fact any movement, it is something about the base position of the movement if it does not take place-there is nothing about the final target, or anything in the higher structure, that motivates it in this sense (thus, if the wh-phrase does not move from the embedded SpecCP in (25), a problem will arise in exactly this part of the structure; nothing would go wrong anywhere else).
 Note that all these are also the crucial ingredients of Chomsky's (2013) treatment of successive-cyclic wh-movement.

 An alternative to the moving element driven movement is a system like Chomsky (2000, 2001).
-In Chomsky (2000, 2001), X and Y undergo an Agree relation in (37), with X probing Y to value its unvalued F feature.
-X may or not have the EPP property, which is simply a formal requirement to have a Spec.38 If it has it, the Agree relation is followed by movement of Y to SpecXP.
+In Chomsky (2000, 2001), X and Y undergo an Agree relation in (38), with X probing Y to value its unvalued F feature.
+X may or not have the EPP property, which is simply a formal requirement to have a Spec.47 If it has it, the Agree relation is followed by movement of Y to SpecXP.

-(37) X Y unF val F (EPP-I need a Spec)
+(38) X Y unF val F (EPP-I need a Spec)